shiva-00/PatternMarching/README.md

 This is a simple console-based C# application that simulates a basic leave approval process used in many organizations.

-I built this project to practice and demonstrate modern C# concepts such as records, enums, and pattern matching, while keeping the logic realistic and easy to understand.
+I built this project to practice and demonstrate modern C# concepts such as records, and pattern matching, while keeping the logic realistic and easy to understand.

 The application takes employee input from the console and decides whether a leave request is auto-approved or requires manager/HR approval based on predefined rules.